AKHILPNVV/AkhilPnvvKaiburrTask-3/README.md

 ● a persistent volume should be used to store the MongoDB data.
 I.e., when you delete the MongoDB pod the records in the db should not disappear.

+See all the description and outputs of the project in
+# Documentation